 Should Save the Dates Match Invitations?

-You may be wondering if your save-the-date cards have to match your wedding invites.
-Nope: save the dates do NOT have to match invitations because a save the date card is more casual and fun; wedding invitations are more formal.
+You may be wondering if your save-the-date cards need to match your wedding invites.
+No!
+They can, be they do not have to match invitations.
+This is because this type of card is more casual; wedding invitations are formal.
 Plus, you probably don’t have the color palette, theme, or specific style nailed down just yet and that’s okay!

-When in doubt, choose a simple save the date card and provide just the details you need to share: save the dates should include these things.
+When in doubt, choose a simple design and provide the essentials: FYI, your save-the-date cards should include these things.